isc-projects/isc-dnssec-guide/doc/signing.rst

    that is never changed.)

 -  The parameters ending in ``-ttl`` are, as expected, the TTLs of the associated records.
-Remember that we said that during a key rollover, we have to wait for records to expire from caches?
+Remember that during a key rollover, we have to wait for records to expire from caches?
 The values here tell BIND 9 the maximum amount of time it has to wait for this to happen.
 Values can be set for the DNSKEY records in your zone, the